peteisace/react-user-input/README.md

 *npm run start*

+## Anything Coming? ##
+I do fully intend to build proper package & command so it can be used via npx and not have to go through the boredom of clone, rename, run.
+Then ofc, you know what they say about intentions...
+Seriously tho, it's windingg me up so I will do it.

 ## Why does this exist?
 It makes life easier for me...
 The true *create-react-app* does things I don't necessarily want it to (That damn serviceworker for example), doesn't do things I want it to, and probably the biggest driver of all: the hot module replacement just doesn't seem to work properly.
 Maybe it's me.
 Maybe it's not.
 Whatever.
 I find that it only takes one or two changes and then the HMR gives up / stops working and I don't know why.